22Yashwanth/Project-/README.md

 ### `index.html` – Home Page
 - Hero banner with intro
-- Navigation to all other pages
+- Navigation to all other pages//i
 - Highlights of services/skills

 ### `about.html` – About Me